Naturally, each dog breed is unique and distinct in its own special way.

 This breed does very well with a large house and yard, as it will be able to release pent up energy and get a good majority of its exercise patrolling the premises.

-If you have an active family who spends a decent amount of time in the great outdoors, this is a breed which may be an adequate fit.
+If you have an active family who spends a decent amount of time in the great outdoors, this is a breed that may be an adequate fit.

 It is best not to leave this animal alone for an extended period of time, as it may cause it to develop destructive behavior.